 Respond to probing questions in a way that fits your current energy levels, the type of connection you have with that person and your own communication style.

 Cancer Council Information and Support is available

-The Cancer Council Online Community is available 24/7 for people 18 years and over.
-People under 18 years old are advised to visit CanTeen Australia which is tailored for this age group.
+The Cancer Council Online Community is available 24/7.
 The Cancer Council Online Community is a platform where people are encouraged to share their stories in a safe space.
 Anyone seeking information can view the content within the website, including blogs, online discussions, and all public information.